 Love the “old ways”?
 Perhaps aspects of ancient religions, or what you’ve found on this site or read in my books, has appealed to you on a deeper level.
 Perhaps you’ve always felt a sense of a natural sense of well-being, reverence or inspiration when you look into a flame, but you’re missing a sense of structure to express or expand upon those feelings.

 In fact, Vesta has in many ways returned to its origins as a personal, home-based tradition that provides a natural spiritual focus – fire.
-The Flamma Vesta.

 Light it for comfort, inspiration and well-being.
 It’s worked for millions of people for millennia.
 Here are a few fundamentals to get you started.

 A lararium or household shrine can be located anywhere in the home, but traditionally it is located near the entrance to bless the comings and goings of family members and to serve as a visual reminder that home really is where the heart is.
 Your lararium can be classical or modern, hand-made or manufactured.
 Some people prefer it to stand out from the home’s décor, while others prefer that it blend into the home’s fashion.

 Your lararium should hold mementoes of family members, living and dead, as well as sentimental family items.
 It may also hold a statue of Vesta or pictures of the Temple of Vesta.
 Because the ancient temple was dressed in laurel leaves, you may also wish to place greenery, fresh flowers or even a small herb garden that contains a bay plant on your lararium.
 Be sure to create a lararium that you love and that reflects your style and personality.
 It should make you happy whenever you look at it, and should remind you of the things that are most important to you.